 Kirsty’s favourite children’s book is The BFG by Roald Dahl.

-Eliza joined in 2021 as Team Leader for Lambeth, helping to organise a team of volunteers in bringing the joy of reading to families in South London.
+Eliza joined in 2021 as our Westminster Project Coordinator, helping to organise a team of volunteers in bringing the joy of reading to families in South London.
 After completing a degree in English Literature at the University of Cambridge, she worked in education, theatre, and television.
 She is delighted to be able to share her love of a good story with families who need it the most.
 She firmly believes that access to a good story should be a right and not a privilege.

 Eliza’s favourite children’s book is: ‘We’re Going on a Bear Hunt’ by Michael Rosen